Sampling-based Stochastic Data-driven Predictive Control under Data Uncertainty - Extended Version: Sampling-based Stochastic DPC

-The proposed controller is lightweight as all heavy computations are performed in the offline phase, leading to a dense quadratic program in the online phase for which efficient solvers exist.
-To further reduce the online computational load, redundant constraints should be removed from the final constraint set \eqref{eq:ocp_constraints}.
-Redundancy removal algorithms are described in \cite{lorenzen2017stochastic,fukuda2020polyhedral}.
+Since all heavy computations are performed in the offline phase, the online phase of the proposed controller entails only a dense quadratic program for which efficient solvers exist.
+To further reduce the online computational load, redundant constraints should be removed from the final constraint set $\mathbb{C} \cap \mathbb{C}_{\mathrm{R}}$ in \eqref{eq:ocp}; see \cite{lorenzen2017stochastic,fukuda2020polyhedral} for redundancy removal algorithms.

-The data-driven predictors \eqref{eq:samplepred_output}\textendash\eqref{eq:samplepred_termstate} require samples of potential future disturbances and of consistent disturbance data.
-From Assumption~\ref{assum:distset}, the distribution and the polytopic support set of the disturbance are given.
-Similarly for the unknown disturbance data, we retrieve a polytopic support set \eqref{eq:distset_consistency} considering consistency with the given input-output data and system class (see Section~\ref{sec:distdata}).
-Thus, to generate disturbance samples, we need to sample from a distribution that is truncated over a polytopic set.
-One option is to use rejection sampling \cite{martino2010generalized}, however, its efficiency depends on the size of the polytopic support set.
-For uniform distributions, efficient sampling methods exist \cite{mete2012patternHR}.
+The data-driven predictors \eqref{eq:predictors} require samples of future disturbances $\gls{d}_{\mathrm{f},k}$ and of (consistent) disturbance data $\glsd{dd}_T$.
+From Assumption~\ref{assum:distset}, the distribution and the polytopic support set of $\gls{d}_{\mathrm{f},k}$ follow immediately.
+Similarly for the disturbance data $\glsd{dd}_T$, the distribution over the free variables $\glsd{dd}_{\glsd{xi}+\glsd{u}}$ with support \eqref{eq:distset_consistency} follows from applying the Cartesian product to the individual disturbance distribution $T$ consecutive times, and then exploiting the parameterization \eqref{eq:consistency_solutions}.
+To generate samples from the polytopic support sets, rejection sampling \cite{martino2010generalized} or Markov Chain Monte Carlo methods \cite{mete2012patternHR} can be employed.